ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/linkHelp.md

 * The *Display Text* for links is like a sign post.
 It should tell you what you’ll find when you follow it (NOMENSA).

-* Be consistent: Links to the same URL should have the same *Display Text*.

 ### Why it's important